feniljain/knowledge-base/programming/README.md

 - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups: https://github.com/kuchin/awesome-cto
 - All the required resources to build your own startup: https://github.com/KrishMunot/awesome-startup
 - https://github.com/codecrafters-io/build-your-own-x
+- A collection of Post-Mortems published by companies on why their systems went down: https://github.com/danluu/post-mortems
+- A Collection of GitHub Profiles with awesome readme: https://github.com/coderjojo/creative-profile-readme
+- For when people get too hyped up about things: https://github.com/hwayne/awesome-cold-showers

 ## Extensions: